 Operation SNOWGOOSE is Canada’s contribution to the United Nations Peacekeeping Force in Cyprus (UNFICYP).
 Dating from the beginning of the original U.N. mandate in 1964, Operation SNOWGOOSE is one of Canada’s longest-running overseas missions.

-The Canadian Armed Forces currently contributes one officer to the Operations staff at UNFICYP headquarters in Nicosia.
+The Canadian Armed Forces (CAF) currently contributes one officer to the operations staff at UNFICYP headquarters in Nicosia.
 The normal tour of duty on Operation SNOWGOOSE is one year.

 From 15 March 1964 to 15 June 1993, Canada maintained a battalion-sized contingent of peace-support troops in UNFICYP.
-During this period, the Canadian contingent went through 58 rotations and some 25,000 Canadian Armed Forces personnel completed six-month tours on the island.
+During this period, the Canadian contingent went through 59 rotations and some 25,000 CAF personnel completed six-month tours on the island.

 With Denmark, Ireland and Finland, Canada was one of the four original contributors of troops to UNFICYP, committed by the government of Prime Minister Lester B. Pearson on 12 March 1964.
 The lead elements of the initial rotation of the Canadian contingent arrived on 15 March 1964, followed by a brigade headquarters, the 1st Battalion, Royal 22e Régiment, and a Reconnaissance Squadron from The Royal Canadian Dragoons mounted in Ferret scout cars that were transported to Cyprus by HMCS Bonaventure.

 By 1993, when Canada withdrew its combat arms contingent from UNFICYP, every infantry battalion of the Regular Force had deployed to Cyprus at least once, and Regular Force artillery and armoured regiments had reorganized for infantry duties to take their turns.